Dispensary: Alcohol (USA)

 The term dispensary in the United States was used to refer to government agencies that sell alcoholic beverages, particularly in the state of Idaho and the South Carolina.

 Cannabis

 North America

-In Arizona, British Columbia, California, Colorado, Connecticut, Illinois, Maine, Massachusetts, Oregon, Michigan, New Jersey, New Mexico, New York, Rhode Island, Ontario, Quebec, and Washington (state), medical cannabis is sold in specially designated stores called cannabis dispensaries or "compassion clubs".
+In Arizona, British Columbia, California, Colorado, Connecticut, Illinois, Maine, Massachusetts, Oregon, Michigan, New Jersey, New Mexico, New York, Rhode Island, Ontario, Quebec, and Washington, medical cannabis is sold in specially designated stores called cannabis dispensaries or "compassion clubs".
 These clubs are for members or patients only, unless legal cannabis has already passed in the state or province in question.
 In Canada dispensaries are far less abundant than in the USA; most Canadian dispensaries are in British Columbia and Ontario.

 Uruguay

 In 2013 Uruguay became the first country to legalize marijuana cultivation, sale and consumption.
 The government is building a network of dispensaries that are meant to help to track marijuana sales and consumption.
 The move was meant to decrease the role of the criminal world in distribution and sales of it.